Aspen Moon Farm

 Light Root Community Farm is horse-powered, biodynamic farm and grass-based dairy located in Boulder, Colorado.
 The Farm creates healthy and diversified farm ecosystems that nurture the land, produce life-giving food, and cultivate a direct relationship with the local community.
 Light Root Community Farm offers 100% grass-fed raw milk shares, veggie shares, pastured eggs, and grass-fed beef and pork.

 Living Earth Agriculture Foundation (LEAF) is the Farm’s nonprofit branch that offers a variety of on farm education opportunities for future farmers, local schools and the general community.

-The Cresset Center for Agriculture, Ecology and the Arts, located in Larimer County, Colorado is seeking 1 to 2 new farmers committed to biodynamic, organic, or regenerative agriculture.
+The Cresset Center for Agriculture, Ecology and the Arts, located in Larimer County, Colorado (northern front range) is seeking 1 to 2 new farmers committed to biodynamic, organic, or regenerative agriculture.
 The Cresset Center is a project of: